 For the next twenty years, GUIs became slowly more streamlined.
 Colour, higher resolution displays and better processing power became the norm.
 Though still drastically different from the polished interfaces to which we are now accustomed, interface design started to standardise.

 It was only in 1992 that the user-friendly shift began in earnest.
-That year, a GUI (OS/2) was put through universal usability and accessibility testing for the first time.
+That year, a GUI (OS/2) was put through universal usability testing and accessibility assessment for the first time.
 Interestingly enough, this interface was heavily criticised for appearing “simple and dull“.
 Even in the youth of the GUI, then, the ease versus options conflict had begun.

 Fast-forward another decade, and interface design was conforming to established patterns across multiple operating systems, solutions and sites.
 By the early 2000s, many of the interface elements we now use had already become familiar.
 Input controls, navigational components and informational components varied in style and detail, but users generally knew what to expect and how to engage.
 Our digital habits had begun to form.